vault-courier/vault-courier-examples/write-secret-async-http-client-example/README.md

-# Write a Secret using VaultCourier with URLSession
+# Write a Secret using VaultCourier with AsyncHTTPClient

 An example project using VaultCourier

 ## Usage

 > Important: This example is deliberately simplified and is intended for illustrative purposes only.
-In particular, never install a Vault instance in dev-mode in a production environment.
+In particular, never use a Vault instance in dev-mode in a production environment.

 Start your vault instance instance in dev-mode either with Hashicorp Vault